deckhouse/virtualization/docs/USER_GUIDE.md

 ## Disks

-A disk stores virtual machine data, including the operating system and application files.
+A disk stores virtual machine (VM) data, including the operating system and application files.
 A disk is described by the [VirtualDisk](cr.html#virtualdisk) resource, and its specification consists of two blocks:

 - [`persistentVolumeClaim`](cr.html#virtualdisk-v1alpha2-spec-persistentvolumeclaim): Storage parameters, that is, the StorageClass and the size.
 - [`dataSource`](cr.html#virtualdisk-v1alpha2-spec-datasource): The data source, which can be an image, another disk, or a snapshot.

 Without the `dataSource` block, an empty disk is created, and then you have to specify at least the size in `persistentVolumeClaim`.
-If a source is set, you can omit the `persistentVolumeClaim` block, and the module takes the size from the source and picks the storage class based on it too.
-When no class can be picked, the module uses the cluster-wide default StorageClass or the class set for disks in the [module settings](./admin_guide.html#storage-classes-for-images-and-disks).
+If a source is set, you can omit the `persistentVolumeClaim` block, and DP takes the size from the source and picks the storage class based on it too.
+When no class can be picked, DP uses the cluster-wide default StorageClass or the class set for disks in the [module settings](./admin_guide.html#storage-classes-for-images-and-disks).

 The `PHASE` column in the `d8 k get vd` output shows the progress of disk creation; for its values, see the [`.status.phase`](cr.html#virtualdisk-v1alpha2-status-phase) field.
 If a disk stays not ready for a long time, the [`.status.conditions`](cr.html#virtualdisk-v1alpha2-status-conditions) block tells you the reason.